pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 The "pending" status of a pact is a _dynamically calculated_ property, determined by the Pact Broker at the time of running the provider verifications.
 It is based on:

-* The distinct content of the contract (also known as the "pact version")
+* The content of the contract (also known as the "pact version")
 * The branch of the provider, as specified by the provider tags in the verification configuration

+_A pact content is considered pending if there has not been a successful published verification by the specified branch of the provider._

 It is calculated for each pact version when the "pacts for verification" API is called by the provider test harness.